• Skip to primary navigation

 About the Restoration

 What’s the World Coming To? was produced by Hal Roach Studios and released in two reels on January 17, 1926.
 The film was copyrighted by the distributor, Pathé Exchange on January 23, 1926 (LU22294).
 This restoration is based on a 2K digital transfer from a black and white 16mm print (603.4 ft) printed circa 1944 and preserved in the William K. Everson Collection at New Your University.
 Projection speed is 20 frames per second.
-This restoration was completed in September 2015 as a collaboration between Carleton University, New York University, and the San Francisco Silent Film Festival.
+This restoration was completed in September 2015 as a collaboration between San Francisco Silent Film Festival, Carleton University, and New York University.

 Details